-Magnetic: This type of rowing machine is the quietest of the lot since it uses electromagnets to provide resistance.
+Magnetic: This type is the quietest of the lot since it uses electromagnets to provide resistance.
 This sounds great but due to the nature of electromagnets the resistance cannot be adjusted.
 So despite being a bit more realistic, they are not without limitations.

 Air: If you are looking for a realistic rowing experience, you should be looking at the air models.
 They tend to be very authentic which is great for professionals and casual users who need something to practice actual rowing on water.
 These ones are good enough for world class athletes, so that is a testament to their design.

 Water: These are for the purists and seen by them as even more realistic than air since they create their resistance with an actual paddle moving around in a tank of water.
 They tend to be quite expensive but well worth it, and some of them are beautifully made.

 - Do you require a sophisticated performance monitor which tracks data such as rowing speed and more?

 - Perhaps you want a rower that folds away in order to save space in your home?

 - Are you planning on doing very intensive training and therefore need something which allows a high level of resistance?

 - Are you more comfortable with an extensive warranty in case there are any issues?

 The idea behind rowing machines is of course to mimic actual water rowing, and some models do this better than others.
 These days though, they are used by many people who are just looking to get into shape so you don’t need to be interested in rowing to benefit.
 The reason for this is people are beginning to realise what a powerful workout they offer, both in terms of burning calories and for increasing fitness levels.
 They also cause very little stress for your joints and knees, meaning that you are able to get fit without causing problems for your body and injuring yourself.